 Arboretum Garden Stewards

-- Or download a volunteer application form, fill it out, and either fax it to Rhonda at 206-325-8893 or mail it to her c/o the Arboretum Foundation, 2300 Arboretum Drive East, Seattle, WA 98112.
+- Or download a volunteer application form, fill it out, and either fax it to Pamela at 206-325-8893 or mail it to her c/o the Arboretum Foundation, 2300 Arboretum Drive East, Seattle, WA 98112.

 Short History of the Stewards

 In fall 2011, in response to budget crises affecting the University of Washington and Seattle Parks and Recreation, the Arboretum Foundation and UW Botanic Gardens created a special volunteer program dedicated to the care and maintenance of the Pacific Connections Garden at the south end of the Arboretum.
 Our goal was to recruit and train a dedicated cadre of volunteers—the Pacific Connections Garden Stewards—who would, under the supervision of the Arboretum and UWBG horticultural staff, assist the small paid crew in caring for this new garden.

 The program was a great success, and it inspired the Foundation and Seattle Parks and Recreation to create the Azalea Way Garden Stewards in summer 2012.
 This program has also been very successful in providing assistance to City staff in maintaining Azalea Way, an historic, Olmsted-designed display.
 In 2014, both programs were merged into one and renamed, simply, the Garden Stewards program.
 More than 70 volunteers participated in the program in 2014.